globus/globus-registered-api/changelog.d/20260112_114042_derek_openapi_schema_enricher_sc_46815.rst

 Added
 -----

-*   Added a new command, `willdelete print-service-target` which prints a target from a registered service's config whose schema has been "enriched".
+*   Added a new command, ``willdelete print-service-target``, which prints a target from a registered service's config whose schema has been "enriched".

 *   Added service config registration for globus-search and globus-groups.